Engineering Week Spotlight: Lauren Walker

 |0

-This work, Engineering Week Spotlight: Lauren Walker [Image 5 of 5], by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Engineering Week Spotlight: Lauren Walker, by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.